 Having a torch was fantastic to be able to find my group with the low visibility.
-It’s not a must have (unless you’re night diving of course), as you can just stand up out of the water to surface if you can’t see them anymore.
+It’s not a must-have (unless you’re night diving of course), as you can just stand up out of the water to the surface if you can’t see them anymore.

 The torch also really helped to see the details of the shrimps, and the beautiful shiny reflections of the small silver fish.

 9. You can dive as long as you want